CLAT 2026 Online Registration Open Now: Apply Directly Here

 Important Details About CLAT (Common Law Admission Test)

 The Common Law Admission Test (CLAT) is a national-level entrance examination for students seeking admission to undergraduate (UG) and postgraduate (PG) law programs.
-The examination tests students for admission to 24 National Law Universities (NLUs) and various affiliated institutions in India.
+The examination is used to assess students for admission to 24 National Law Universities (NLUs) and various affiliated institutions in India.

-The Consortium of National Law Universities organises and manages the exam every year.
-CLAT includes various subjects, including English, General Knowledge, Legal Aptitude, and Logical Reasoning.
+The Consortium of National Law Universities organizes and manages the exam every year.
+CLAT includes subjects such as English, General Knowledge, Legal Aptitude, and Logical Reasoning.

 Here’s a detailed table summarising the key aspects of the Common Law Admission Test (CLAT):